 - In a large bowl, whisk the granulated sugar, flour, cocoa powder, baking powder, baking soda, and salt together then set aside.

 - In a large bowl, whisk together the vegetable oil, milk, egg, and vanilla extract and stir until combined.
 Pour the wet ingredients into the dry ingredients and whisk until mostly combined.

 - Add the hot chocolate and stir until the mixture is evenly combined.
 (When the hot chocolate is initially added, the batter may separate a bit, but continue stirring until it’s even in texture.
 The batter will be thick, don’t panic!)

 - Spoon the batter into the liners until each cup is 2/3 full.
 Bake for 20-22 minutes, or until a toothpick inserted in the center comes out clean.
 Allow the cupcakes to cool completely before frosting.

-- Transfer meringue to a piping bag and pipe onto cooled brownie cupcakes using a large round open tip.
+- Transfer the marshmallow meringue frosting to a piping bag and pipe onto cooled cupcakes using a large round open tip.
 If desired, use a kitchen torch to toast.

 - Cover and store leftover cupcakes in the refrigerator for 2-3 days.